 While I have been meaning to setup my own email server sometime soon, I wasn’t confident in my ability to get it up and running quickly, and email is one of those vital services I depend on working 100% of the time.
-In years past, I would have simply used Google Apps3 to host my email, but that is no longer the free option it once was.
+In years past, I would have simply used Google Apps[3.
+Which is now G Suite, but that sounds silly.] to host my email, but that is no longer the free option it once was.
 Luckily, I found a solution thanks to Ian Macalinao at Simply Ian, which is to use Mailgun as a free email server.
 Mailgun is designed to send out massive email blasts for major companies, but they also offer a free tier for people and companies that are sending out fewer than 10,000 emails per month.
 I send out a fraction of that number, so this was perfect for me (and their mass email prices seem quite reasonable, so I might even use them for that if the need ever arises).
 Ian handily provided a set of instructions for how to setup the proper routing, and, while some of the menu options have changed, I was able to get my new email up and running within a few minutes.

 Well, I have email up and running, but ssl still isn't working.
 Going to give the letsencrypt tool another shot before trying something else